-The forecasted positive cash flow for 2010 will enable Leaf to make further redemptions on the loans with Svenska Handelsbanken.
-During 2005 until 2009 the company significantly exceeded the required repayments to Svenska Handelsbanken.
-The first repayment requirement to Svenska Handelsbanken is March 31, 2010.
+The significant strong cash flow evidenced in prior years in combination with the 5-years business plan will enable LEAF to make further redemptions on the loans with Svenska Handelsbanken.
 Management is of the opinion that there is no uncertainty about company's ability to timely meet future repayments and covenants with Svenska Handelsbanken as well as loans from shareholders and trade creditors.
 Furthermore, management is of the opinion that the risk of insufficient cash flow to repay the outstanding amounts under the facilities in full on the respective maturity dates will not be a threat to the company's ability to continue as a going concern in the foreseeable future.